pithun/Status-Report-Using-Airflow/README.md

 ## Prayer/Work Status Report Using Airflow.

 ### Introduction
-As an upcoming Data Engineer, I have been trying to upskill myself by learning the relevant tools required so I did some research and decided to pick up Airflow.
+As an upcoming Data Engineer, I had been trying to upskill myself by learning the relevant tools required so I did some research and decided to pick up Airflow.
 While learning, I started thinking of a practical task to give myself and then I thought about tracking my prayer and work status with Airflow.
 A task which I had planned to do with locker studio.
 This repo contains how I was able to setup and run Airflow locally using both python (which was difficult to do) and Docker.